-After earning a point in a 5-4 overtime loss to the Frontenacs night in Kingston, the 67’s will travel to North Bay for the final game of the regular season with the team’s playoff future hanging in the balance.
+After earning a point in a 5-4 overtime loss to the Frontenacs on Friday night in Kingston, the 67’s will travel to North Bay for the final game of the regular season with the team’s playoff future hanging in the balance.

 The 67’s have 52 points and sit a pair of points behind the eighth-place Mississauga Steelheads who currently hold the final playoff spot after a shootout win over the Niagara IceDogs last night.
 Despite the loss, the IceDogs clinched a playoff spot by earning a point.The Belleville Bulls, meanwhile, were eliminated from playoff contention when the Oshawa Generals won in overtime with 2.7 seconds remaining.

 In Kingston, the 67’s pressed for a victory, holding a 4-2 lead late in the third, but the Frontenacs scored twice in the final five minutes of regulation and secured the win with 19 seconds left in overtime when Robert Polesello beat Ottawa goalie Philippe Trudeau.The goal came moments after the Frontenacs killed a penalty and goalie Matt Mahalak robbed Dante Salituro with two point-blank saves to prevent Ottawa from a win and a valuable extra point in the standings.